-Students who refuse to comply with a clinical health and safety assessment and the required releases stated above will be referred to the dean of students for possible judicial action or immediate, involuntary leave of absence.
+Students who refuse to comply with a clinical health and safety assessment and the required releases stated above will be referred to the assistant dean of students for possible judicial action or immediate, involuntary leave of absence.
+Students wishing to appeal a decision to require them to take a leave of absence must make that appeal in writing to the vice president for Campus Life/ dean of students within 24 hours of receiving notice of the required leave of absence.

-A required leave of absence for health or safety reasons mandates that students be withdrawn from the College for a defined period of time before consideration will be given for reinstatement.
+A required leave of absence for health or safety reasons mandates that students be withdrawn from the College for a period of time consistent with a student's individual circumstances before consideration will be given for reinstatement.
 This requirement is intended to give students time to address the behavior(s) that necessitated the leave of absence so that they can be successful upon their return to campus.
-Students who are required to take a leave of absence for health or safety reasons, are encouraged to work with their academic class dean to determine the appropriate academic outcome for the courses in which they are enrolled.
+Students who are required to take a leave of absence for health or safety reasons are encouraged to work with their academic class dean to determine the appropriate academic outcome for the courses in which they are enrolled.
 A leave of absence for health or safety reasons may result in the loss of some or all tuition as detailed in the Refund Policy found on the College's Finance and Administration website.